wootencl/apidocs-v4/source/includes/_common.md

     "message": "Forbidden"
 }
 ```
+This may be encountered when too many API calls are made within a period of time for a rate limited resource.
+Rate
+limits are currently enforced on an hourly basis.
+If your application receives a 403, you can wait for the rate limit
+period to renew and then make the API call again.

 ### Required information missing or invalid

-You may encounter errors like this when required information is omitted from an API call.
-Simply supply the appropriate
-information on the next API call to resolve.
+> Required information missing or invalid

 ```shell
 curl -i -H "Content-Type: application/json" -H "Authorization: Bearer $ACCESS_TOKEN" -d "{}"